Trash

 We allow RVs but RV parking should be consulted with a festival or land representative.
 Our land is sand and large vehicles tend to sink.
 If your RV gets stuck and we can’t pull it out, a wrecker will be called at your expense.
 We do have designated areas for the RVs where the likelihood of this happening is min.
 So if you need to bring one out, let us know ahead of time, so we can have you a safe spot.

-We do have a few power hook ups for RVs at this time.
-We ask that no generators be ran during rituals, nearby workshops, or after 9pm.
+We do not have power hook ups for RVs at this time.
+We are working on this and will be putting a few in once we get electricity to the back of the property.
+Till then, we ask that no generators be ran during rituals, nearby workshops, or after 9pm.
+If you need power and water, Joy Gerace has a few on the Dragonz Wylde property not far from our entrance.

 Camping

-We have an abundance of already cleared sites, Please use these, but if you find a spot that isn’t cleared, that you just can’t stand not to camp in, we ask that you get permission from our staff first before you do any clearing.
+We have some already cleared sites, some are private camps of those that are coming out and working on the land, some will be rented camp spaces.
+These will be marked.
+There will also be some cleared spaces for use, but if you find a spot that isn’t cleared, that you just can’t stand not to camp in, we ask that you get permission from our staff first before you do any clearing.
 Clearing of new campsites is not usually done during an event.
-This is done at work weekends and 2nd Sat gatherings
+This is done at 2nd and 4th Sat gatherings as well as work weekends the month of the main gatherings.

-Power use on the land is restricted to staff and those it is provided for.
+When we get it, Power use on the land is restricted to staff and those it is provided for.
 Not all camps have or will be provided electricity.
-If you have a medical need for electric, let our staff know and we will help you find a spot that it can be provided.
+If you have a medical need for electric, let our staff know and we will help you find a spot that where it can be provided.

 There are some established camps and altars, Most are marked in some way.
 “Please, be respectful of these campsites and altars, and do not try to take them over or mess with any of the objects.”

 Also be respectful of others camping space.
-Other people’s tents and camps are just like their home for festival.
+Other people’s tents and camps are just like their home for the gatherings.
 Honor their privacy.
 Ask before entering their space, just as you would knock on someone’s door before coming into their house.
 If you are in someone else’s camp, ask before throwing cigarette butts or other trash into their fire pit.
+Each camp has it’s own rules, when in someone’s camp, follow their rules.
 Some Camps have an open door policy others do not.

 Campfires